GaspeeVirtual Archives

 Further genealogical information can be obtained by contacting descendant Earl Salisbury

-The Gaspee Days Committee gladly recognizes Nathan Salisbury as a true American patriot for his role in the American Revolution, and confer on him the status as a possible 'Gaspee Raider' based solely on his grave marker inscription..
+The Gaspee Days Committee therefore gladly recognizes Nathan Salisbury as a true American patriot, and confer on him the status as an acknowledged 'Gaspee Raider'.

 Left: Earl Salisbury receives official recognition by proxy for his ancestor Nathan Salisbury from Rhode Island Rep. Joseph McNamara, RI Secretary of State Ed Salisbury Inman, and Warwick Mayor Scott Avedisian at ceremonies at the Warwick Public Library, May 11, 2001.